 Although it’s normal to see low GPU usage in eSports titles, it should be around 95-100% in the latest AAA games.

 The CPU has to feed data to the GPU.
-Your GPU has nothing to work on if the CPU can’t send enough data.
+If the CPU can’t send enough data, your GPU has nothing to work on.

 This problem shows up when you pair a powerful graphics card with a low-end CPU.

-Although it’s not highly accurate, you can use the Bottleneck Calculator to check for bottlenecks.
+Although inaccurate, you can use the Bottleneck Calculator to check for bottlenecks.
 If you have a 20%+ CPU bottleneck, you need a new CPU.